 Half Moon engages with schools and external agencies throughout the borough to refer to the programme young people who were deemed at risk of disengagement and vulnerable through their transition.

 Age 11-12 is a time where change and transitioning can impact a young person’s life in a multitude of ways.
 The programme aims to address these challenges head-on and give participating young people a safe space to explore their worries through creative practices.

 The programme offers young people free after-school sessions in the second half of their summer term of Year 6, a week-long summer school and after-school sessions in the first half of their autumn term of Year 7.
 The programme also offers one-to-one tailored support towards the end of after-school sessions.

-In the 2019/20 academic year, 157 young people attended from 50 primary schools across Tower Hamlets.
+In the in 2020/2021 academic year, 151 young people attended from over 50 primary and secondary schools across Tower Hamlets.

 Since 2018, 448 young people have taken part in Next Steps.